 Your Cholesterol Numbers

-All men should have their blood cholesterol levels tested every 5 years, starting at age 35.
-All women should do the same, starting at age 45.
-Many people should have their blood cholesterol levels tested at a younger age, possibly as early as age 20, if they have risk factors for heart disease.
+All men should have their blood cholesterol levels tested every 5 years, starting at age 35 years.
+All women should do the same, starting at age 45 years.
+Many adults should have their blood cholesterol levels tested at a younger age, possibly as early as age 20 years, if they have risk factors for heart disease.
+Children with risk factors for heart disease should also have their blood cholesterol levels checked.
+Some expert groups recommend cholesterol testing for all children ages 9 to 11 and again between ages 17 and 21.
 Have your cholesterol checked more often (probably every year) if you have:

 A blood cholesterol test measures the level of total cholesterol.
 This includes HDL (good) cholesterol and LDL (bad) cholesterol.